openstack/ironic-specs/specs/backlog/event-subscription.rst

 Security impact
 ---------------

-It is recomended to use https.
+It is recommended to use https.

 Other end user impact
 ---------------------